Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/openshift-install.md

   - If you're deploying to a managed cluster:
     - Determine the default hostname of your cluster.
 If you're unsure of the default hostname, please check with your cluster administrator.
     - Add a prefix with the name of your project or application.
 For example, YOUR-HOST-NAME could be `my-app.apps.cluster-4bb2.4bb2.example.opentlc.com`, where `apps.cluster-4bb2.4bb2.example.opentlc.com` is the hostname of the OpenShift cluster.
-    - Entando creates the application using this address and relies on wildcard DNS resolution.
+    - Villanova creates the application using this address and relies on wildcard DNS resolution.
   - If you're using CRC:
     - Determine the IP address (YOUR-IP) of your cluster with `crc ip`
     - Your IP-based YOUR-HOST-NAME should follow this pattern: `quickstart.YOUR-IP.nip.io`, e.g. `quickstart.192.168.64.33.nip.io`.
 The suffix `.nip.io` makes use of the free [nip.io](https://nip.io/) DNS service so that any requests to this host name will resolve to your CRC instance.
 The prefix `quickstart` is arbitrary.